zombyacoff/faceit-python/README.md

 ### Planned Improvements

 -   Support for more endpoints and models
 -   Webhooks and chat API integration
 -   Complete documentation and usage guides

-## Contributing

-Contributions, bug reports, and feature requests are welcome!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines before opening an issue or pull request.

 ---